wncc/TSS-2021/Intro to App Development/Week-1/widgets.md

 ```
 See how when the state changes on tapping the checkbox, the `setState()` function is called which changes the UI state of the checkbox.
 Flutter maintains a disctinion between the UI state and internal state of the widgets.
-`setState()` is reponsible for redrawing the widgets to match the afore mentioned two states by calling the `build()` function.
+`setState()` is responsible for redrawing the widgets to match the afore mentioned two states by calling the `build()` function.
 You have to make sure that you call `setState()` whenever the UI must be updated.

 ### <b>[BottomNavigationBar](https://api.flutter.dev/flutter/material/BottomNavigationBar-class.html)</b>
 A widget that's displayed at the bottom of an app for selecting among a small number of views, typically between three and five.